ismaelJimenez/mamba_server/docs/command_line.rst

 Mamba Serve
 -----------
-Mamba Server has to be run inside the mamba server project directory, and it will start a mamba server from a given composer file.
+Mamba Serve will instantiate a mamba server appliaction from a given composer file

 .. code:: console

     mamba serve -r <composer_file>

 Mamba start generates a default composer file (project-compose.yml), that can be used as a template to generate the project specific composer file.
+From the  mamba server project directory, you can run:

 .. code:: console

-    mamba serve -r project
+    mamba serve -l composer/project-compose.yml

 After execution of the previous command the Mamba Server Graphical interface loading window shall be shown: